swiss-ai-center/documentation/docs/how-to-guides/how-to-create-a-new-service.md

 ## Test your service

-We highly recommend to test your service locally by starting the Core engine, registering your service and trying your service from end-to-end.
+We highly recommend to test your service locally by starting the Core AI Engine, registering your service and trying your service from end-to-end.

 To ensure the service can run correctly, run the following commands: